mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 ```

 **6. Store Procedure for product_variation table data insertion**
-- This stored procedure accepts a table name as a parameter.
+- This stored procedure accepts a table as a parameter.
 - It selects the necessary columns (product_id, size, variation_type, variation_value, variation_desc, ingredients, highlights, primary_category, secondary_category, ertiary_category, child_count, child_max_price, child_min_price) from the parameter table.
 - The procedure checks whether each product_id from the temporary table exists in the product table.
 Only non-existing product_id in the product table will be inserted.
-- If a product_id already exists, the procedure updates the corresponding record in the product table to reflect any changes in the size, variation_type, variation_value, variation_desc, ingredients, highlights, primary_category, secondary_category, ertiary_category, child_count, child_max_price and child_min_price.
+- If a product_id already exists, the procedure updates the corresponding record in the product table to reflect any changes in the size, variation_type, variation_value, variation_desc, ingredients, highlights, primary_category, secondary_category, ertiary_category, child_count, child_max_price and child_min_price columns.
 - BEGIN TRANSaCTION ...
 COMMIT TRANSACTION are used to ensure atomicity, meaning that if any error occurs, all operations are ROLLBACK to avoid partial updates.
 - The procedure uses a BEGIN TRY...
 BEGIN CATCH block to handle potential errors.
 If an error occurs during the insert or update process, the transaction is ROLLBACK to maintain data integrity.
 - After the ROLLBACK, the THROW statement will raises the error, allowing it to be detected and make the error handling possible.